pershin/mysql_backward_compatibility_wrapper/README.md

 # MySQL Backward Compatibility Wrapper

-All mysql_* functions in PHP 7 with debug mode
+All mysql_* functions in PHP 7 with debug mode.

 REQUIREMENTS
 ------------